 Despite the severity of your injuries, retaining legal representation is always strongly advised in a workers’ compensation case.
 Your employer may try to prevent you from obtaining compensation, which is why hiring a lawyer is so vitally important.

-Learn more about workers’ comp by contacting a Raleigh workers’ compensation lawyer from the Whitley Law Firm today.
+Learn more about workers’ comp by contacting a Raleigh workers’ compensation lawyer in New Bern from the Whitley Law Firm today.

 Statute of Limitations with Raleigh Workers’ Compensation Claims